CEO: Let's Focus on Asset Development For Kids

 How do you know what programs, opportunities and care provide the best enrichment for your kid?

 The YMCA has an entire department at our national offices in Chicago responsible for improving the quality of our programs.
 That is why you see us change program models and design from time to time.
-The most recent example of that is with our new program model for swim lessons.
+Here’s one example that happened a few years ago: The Y updated its swim lessons program model.
 They are significantly better than they were before and are probably the best you can find.

 A lot of what we do is based on "the developmental assets," which were developed by the Search Institute, based right here in Colorado.
-The Search Institute has researched the assets a child needs to be successful and then categorized them by age.
+The Search Institute has researched the internal and external assets a child needs to be successful.
 This list is known as the 40 Developmental Assets.

 There are internal and external assets, such as: